Meal planning and carb counting

 4. Don't be fearful of fats but do try to enjoy olive oil and avocado regularly; butter too is back in the minds of some nutritionists[3].

-6. Enjoy fruit daily without guilt but keep the load of grapes and oranges for example down; avoid commercial juices.
+6. Enjoy fruit daily without guilt but keep the load of grapes and oranges for example down; avoid all commercial juices.

 7. Forget diets, carb and calorie counting for ever.